dotnetwise/Javascript-FastClass/README.md

 #### Usage

-Whichever flavour you have chosen the usage code is the same.
-Firstly you need to instantiate the constructors with the `new` operator:
+Whichever flavour you choose the code usage is the same.
+Firstly you need to instantiate the Constructor with the `new` operator:
 ```javascript
 var figure = new Figure("generic");
 figure.draw();